arunsukumar412/Chatbot-/README.md

-# Chatbot-
+# gemini-pro-streamlit-chatbot
-This is the SLP Assignmet using the chatbot
+This repository is about building a chatbot using Google's Gemini-Pro with streamlit.